Newton, Edmonton: Residential development

 Development of Newton, according to the 2001 federal census, began prior to the end of World War II when roughly one in twelve (8.8%) of residences were built.
 Just under half of the residences (45.8%) were built during the first fifteen years following the end of the war, that is, between 1946 and 1960.
 One in six residences (15.4%) were constructed during the 1970s and another one in six (18.0%) were constructed during the 1980s.
 The remaining residences were all constructed after 1990.
 The most common type of dwelling in Newton, accounting for seven out of every eight (88%) of residences according to the 2005 municipal census, is the single-family dwelling.
 Another 7% are rented apartments and apartment style condominiums in low-rise buildings with fewer than five stories.
 Almost all of the remaining structures (4%) are duplexes.
 Four out of five (79%) of residences are owner-occupied.

 Community

-Established in 1954, the Newton Community League is at the heart of neighbourhood activities and initiatives.
-The league manages a community hall and an outdoor rink located at 55 Street and 121 Avenue.
-These facilities serve as focal points for recreational activities such as hockey games and community events throughout the year.
-The rink, in particular, holds a special place in local culture, hosting annual events and providing a gathering space for residents of all ages.
+Established in 1954, the Newton Community League manages a community hall and an outdoor rink located at 55 Street and 121 Avenue.
+These facilities host recreational activities such as hockey games and community events throughout the year.
 NHL players who grew up playing on the rink in Newton include Johnny Boychuk and Pete Peeters.
-Johnny Boychuk went on to play as a defenceman for the Boston Bruins, while Pete Peeters was a goalie who retired with the Philadelphia Flyers in 1991.
+Boychuk went on to play as a defenceman for the Boston Bruins, while Peeters was a goalie who retired with the Philadelphia Flyers in 1991.

 Schools

-St. Leo Catholic Elementary School, operated by the Edmonton Catholic School System, is the only active school in the neighbourhood.
+St. Leo Catholic Elementary School, operated by the Edmonton Catholic School System, is the only active school in the neighborhood.
 Newton Elementary School, founded in 1955, was closed by the Edmonton Public School Board at the end of the 2006/07 school year, due in part to declining attendance.

-Churches

-Newton hosts a variety of religious institutions, reflecting its diverse community.
-Two notable churches include: Edmonton Congregation of Jehovah’s Witnesses: Serving the spiritual needs of Jehovah’s Witnesses in the area, this congregation plays an active role in community outreach and religious education and the Newton Church of God: Providing a place of worship and community engagement, the Newton Church of God serves local residents with regular services and activities aimed at fostering spiritual growth and community cohesion.
+In 2007, the Edmonton Journal reported that a number of community members lobbied to keep Newton School open.
+When the school officially closed, the Edmonton Journal reported that community members were saddened by the closure of the school.